Dark energy-dark matter interactions as a solution to the $S_8$ tension: Mathematical setup

 As clear form Eq. \eqref{eq: Q}, the sign of $\xi$ determines whether we are in the iDEDM (positive $\xi$) or in the iDMDE (negative $\xi$) scenario, i.e., whether the energy density is flowing from the DE to the DM or \textit{vice versa}, respectively.

 A graphical representation of this setup is shown e.g., in Fig. 2 of \cite{Gavela2009Dark}.
-There, as mentioned above, the role of $\xi$ is that of scaling up or down the DM energy density (depending on whether $\xi$ is negative or positive), with an opposite effect on the DE energy density.
+There, as mentioned above, the role of $\xi$ is that of scaling up or down the DM energy density in the past with respect to the $\Lambda$CDM model (depending on whether $\xi$ is negative or positive, and for fixed values of the DM and DE energy densities today), with an opposite effect on the DE energy density.
 One important consequence of this modified background evolution is then that the redshift of matter-radiation equality $z_{\rm eq}$ is advanced (with $\xi$ negative) or delayed (with $\xi$ positive), as can also be observed in the aforementioned figure.